Are You a Momentum Investor? This 1 Stock Could Be the Perfect Pick

 Thus, the more stocks you own with a #1 or #2 Rank and Scores of A or B, the better.

-Zscaler is one of the world’s leading providers of cloud-based security solutions.
+SkyWest, founded in 1972, is based in St. George, UT and operates as a regional airline in the United States through its subsidiary SkyWest Airlines.

-ZS is a #2 (Buy) on the Zacks Rank, with a VGM Score of B.
+SKYW is a #1 (Strong Buy) on the Zacks Rank, with a VGM Score of A.

-Momentum investors should take note of this Computer and Technology stock.
-ZS has a Momentum Style Score of A, and shares are up 6.4% over the past four weeks.
+Momentum investors should take note of this Transportation stock.
+SKYW has a Momentum Style Score of A, and shares are up 18.3% over the past four weeks.

-For fiscal 2024, one analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.02 to $2.47 per share.
-ZS boasts an average earnings surprise of 27.3%.
+Three analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.34 to $5.36 per share.
+SKYW also boasts an average earnings surprise of 128%.

-With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, ZS should be on investors' short list.
+With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, SKYW should be on investors' short list.